masc-ucsc/livehd/docs/projects.md

 ## Package Manager

-Create a cargo like package to interact with LiveHD shell.
+Create a cargo/npm-lite package to interact with LiveHD shell.
+The package manager is not to run, but to download, and setup bazel system for remote packages.
+If there are some run/bench/build, they are just proxies to bazel commands.

 Sample commands: